 Athletic scholarships are available in all sports offered at Concordia University.
 Students must be accepted to the traditional undergraduate program at the University and meet NCAA II eligibility for scholarship consideration.
 The head coach in each respective sport selects the scholarship recipients and determines the scholarship.
-These are renewable under NCAA guidelines.
+Scholarships are granted in one year periods only and are renewable under NCAA guidelines.